waraich1/waraich1/README.md

 ## :mailbox: Get in Touch

 I'm always open to collaborating on new projects, discussing ideas, or just connecting with like-minded individuals.
-Feel free to reach out to me via email at `waraich@mcmaster.ca`.
+Feel free to reach out to me via email at `harrywar.cs@mcmaster.ca`.
 I look forward to connecting with you!

 ---